ewijaya/protlearn/README.md

   <img src="https://raw.githubusercontent.com/tadorfer/protlearn/master/imgs/protlearn_summary.png" height="430" width="624">
 </p>

-For more information on how to use it, please refer to the [original documentation](https://protlearn.readthedocs.io/en/latest/).
+For more information on how to use the package features, please refer to the [original documentation](https://protlearn.readthedocs.io/en/latest/).

 ## Installation